 Most probably you have never heard of such island but it does exist and it has permanent residents as well.
 Its small size (43 sq.km) and its remote location in the middle of the North Aegean sea keep mass tourism away and the island has preserved its slow-pace and isolated lifestyle.
 Also, Agios Efstratios (called Ai Statis in short) used to be one of the places where Greek political prisons were sent in exile, including the famous musician Mikis Theodorakis.

-The closes island to Agios Efstratios is Limnos
+The closest island to Agios Efstratios is Limnos

 , and both are connected via ferry from the port of Kavala a few times weekly, as the trip takes about 1.5 hours from Lemnos and 6.5 hours from Kavala.
 Ferry connections are also available with the port of Lavrio (7.5 hours) which also stops at Mesta on Chios

 island (5 hours).
 Please note that these ferries may not run everyday even in the summer so there may be days in which you cannot go to or leave Agios Efstratios.
 This island is suitable for those who want not only to enjoy quiet holidays but also to taste life on authentic North Aegean island, not influenced by tourists in any way.
 Hikers would find it perfect.